anodyne/nova3-guide/user/pages/04.themes/02.tutorial/docs.md

 ## Wrapping Up

 This is a pretty simple example, but it shows you a few of the possibilities for building your themes.
-In future sections, we'll talk more about some of the advanced topics about themeing in Nova.
+In future sections, we'll talk more about some of the advanced topics about creating themes in Nova.